 In responses such as those from which these excerpts were taken, students demonstrated work in which the exploration of the topic was adept and/or logical or insightful and/or discerning.
 The introductions were purposeful or engaging, and the conclusions reinforced or enhanced the focus.
 Sentence structure was consistently controlled and sentence type, length, and beginnings were consistently varied.
-Words and expressions were used accurately and effectively, and the tone or voice created by the writer was distinct.
+Words and expressions were well-chosen and supported or enhanced the writer's position.
 Few errors in conventions were evident, and any errors that were present rarely reduced the clarity and flow of the response.